-Outsourcing its workforce is a cheap and efficient way to save money and increase productivity.
+Outsourcing its workforce is cheap and efficient to save money and increase productivity.

-Very few people in a developed country are ready to work 18 hours per day for less than $1.
+Very few people in a developed country are ready to work 18 hours daily for less than $1.

 In other countries, it is perfectly legal and normal.
 It may impact the bottom line, but it increases the wealth of its staff.